A little bit about our club

 The N.A.A. schedules observing get-togethers ("star parties") for members throughout the year.
 Some are at our observatories; others are at private sites located farther from the brightly lit skies of Chicagoland.
 Members bring portable telescopes to these sites and share their viewing with one another.
 Members also help each other choose and learn to use observing equipment.

-We often get inquiries about the "dark sites" we use for observing during the spring, summer and fall; they are listed by code letters in the calendar.
+We often get inquiries about the "dark sites" we use for observing during the spring, summer and fall; you'll see them listed on our calendar.
 Sorry, we are not able to tell you more about them unless you become an N.A.A. member; by our arrangements with the property owners, we cannot release the site locations to anyone outside of our organization.
 New members should receive a "Member's Folder", which has maps to the various observing sites, access instructions, and site use rules.
-Some sites are available for members to use for observing whenever they like.
+Some sites are available for members to use for observing whenever they like, and all year 'round.

 The N.A.A. publishes a monthly newsletter called The Focal Plane.
 It details all current club news and activities and upcoming programs and events.
 Non-members may request to receive the next issue in the mail; see the Contact Us page for information.
 For a calendar of our current activities and upcoming programs, see the Club News & Events page of this site.

 Yearly dues for membership in the N.A.A. are $24 for an individual or $36 for a family.
 See the Membership Info page for more details on membership benefits and becoming a member.